 This blog post has been written to answer the questions asked commonly by Krya’s customers – we seek to demystify and explain the big picture behind Kumkumadi tailam.
 This post will explain the history behind this formulation, the dravyas that go into it, who it suits, and what conditions it is not suitable for.
 It will end with a brief piece on 2 of the new Krya facial oil serums which are excellent options to consider when you seek an ayurvedic facial oil / ayurvedic facial serum.

 What is Kumkumadi Tailam?
 Who formulated it and for what condition?

-Kumkumadi tailam is an ancient, classical ayurvedic skin oil formulation which is now gaining popularity among many companies which promote luxurious Ayurveda.
-This formulation is being marketed as an ultimate, all purpose Ayurvedic skin oil to solve ALL skin problems.
-Costs of this product are also going through the roof, with some companies selling 12 ml for close to Rs.2500 (around 2 lakh rupees per litre!)
+Kumkumadi tailam is an ancient, classical ayurvedic skin oil formulation that is now gaining popularity among many companies which promote luxurious Ayurveda.
+This formulation is being marketed as an ultimate, all-purpose Ayurvedic skin oil to solve ALL skin problems.
+Costs of this product are also going through the roof, with some companies selling 12 ml for close to Rs.2500 (around 2 lakh rupees per liter!)

-This post aims to cut through this hype and educate about the real benefits behind Kumkumadi tailam and who should be using it.
+This post aims to cut through this hype and educate about the real benefits of Kumkumadi tailam and who should be using it.
 Read on.